rafalbielec/feature-switches/README.md

 # feature-switches

-Example application which demonstrates how to use features switches / features toggles in .NET 9
+Example application which demonstrates how to use features switches / features flags in .NET 9.
+The application uses both the Microsoft approach to feature flags as well as the OpenFeature NuGet package.